ionic-team/capacitor-site/docs-md/ios/troubleshooting.md

 This error can happen if CocoaPods hasn't been able to run to install your dependencies.

-Run
+Run this to update your pods:

 ```bash
 npx cap update ios
 ```

-To update your pods.
 Perform a new build after running this command.

 ## Indexing FOREVER